Assurance Claims

 audit.external-device-health

-External audit-device configuration and TCP reachability are reported as evidence only; the mTLS JSONL write-ack probe reports ready only after a matching challenge acknowledgement.
-Unverified or unavailable external devices do not satisfy required audit policy while probe semantics remain tracked for AI review.
+External audit-device configuration and TCP reachability are reported as evidence only; the mTLS JSONL write-ack probe reports ready only after a matching protocol/version/probe/challenge acknowledgement.
+Unverified or unavailable external devices do not satisfy required audit policy, and the closed disposition documents that this is startup readiness evidence rather than federal authorization or durable ingestion proof.

-crates/paranoid-audit/src/lib.rs; crates/paranoid-ops/src/lib.rs; audit probe tests; stable federal startup fixtures; CLI evidence tests; docs/reference/ai-review.md
+crates/paranoid-audit/src/lib.rs; crates/paranoid-ops/src/lib.rs; audit probe tests; stable federal startup fixtures; CLI evidence tests; docs/reference/ai-review.md; make verify-assurance

 federal.recovery-disposition-evidence